newcity/newcity-wp-shortcodes/README.md

-# NewCity Shortcodes Wordpress Plugin
+# NewCity Shortcodes WordPress Plugin

 This plugin adds shortcodes and an interface for inserting and editing their contents.
 The editing interface depends on the [Shortcake (Shortcode UI) plugin](https://wordpress.org/plugins/shortcode-ui/)